Dhagash1206/Dhagash-U24AI017/README.md

 roll no. - A20
 admission no. - U24AI017

-some experiment code is not uploaded orderwise by github
+some experiment is not uploaded orderwise by github